nfox18212/nfox18212.github.io/src/data/tables.md

 ### rcdTab Subroutines

+**rcd**:
+This subroutine takes in the current orientation of the character in r0 and the relative movement (wasd).
+It converts wasd into NSEW by using mulitple IT blocks to calculate the offset to load a byte into the rcdtab.
+It returns the absolute character that represents the direction the character is travelling in.

 ## Face Orientation Table
 The Face Orientation Table is a lookup table that stores what the player's new orientation will be when moving between faces.
 When moving from one face to another face, the player's orienation may change.
 This table will describe how it changes.
 The format is described below: